sabhiram/sabhiram.github.io/_posts/2015-01-21-golang_trace_fns_part_1.md

 tags: Go
 ---

 Google's `Go` is pretty cool, and fairly fast.
 A few weeks ago, I finally got around to messing with it.
-I wrote a couple of simple library functions and decided that I wanted to build a function tracing library.
+I wrote a couple of simple library functions, and decided that I wanted to build a small lib to trace functions in `Go` code.

 The following is an attempt to document my previously stated journey.
 Be warned, I have only been `Go`ing for the better part of the week.